 Children do not choose to have poor listening skills.
 These children just have trouble processing what they hear so they zone out.
 It’s a problem in the classroom, since most classroom instruction is verbal.

 Auditory processing (listening) problems aren’t related to IQ, and students do not grow out of it.
-Just as a child with vision problems needs glasses, it’s important that students with auditory processing difficulties receive evidence-based, auditory training.

 Through exercises carefully designed by learning experts, the Fast ForWord programs improve auditory processing accuracy and speed, enabling the brain to “hear” the correct words and process them quickly enough to remember the information.

 Fast ForWord exercise examples